ncatlab/nlab-content/pages/5/8/7/0/785/content.md

 ## Fibration sequences

 Of particular interest are consecutive homotopy pullbacks of point inclusions.
-These give rise to [[fibration sequence]]s and [[loop object]]s.
+These give rise to [[fibration sequence]]s and [[loop space object]]s.